 - Verify that the documentation describing the routine is correct by (1) comparing the man pages with the intent and argument ordering in the interface block of the file SHTOOLS.f95, and (2) reading the documentation in the actual source code.

-- Try recompiling the SHTOOLS library without using optimization, i.e., by removing the fortran flag -O2.
-If this works, please let me know.
+- Try recompiling the SHTOOLS library without using optimization, i.e., by removing the fortran flag -Ox.

 - Use a debugger to find out where the error is occurring.

-If this all fails, then let me know which routine is involved, as well as the error message you encounter.
+If this all fails, then let us know which routine is involved, as well as the error message you encounter.
 Any debugging that is done on your part will help greatly in finding the problem.
-Be aware that I am not being paid to solve your problems.
+Be aware that we are not being paid to solve your problems.

 *** Arithmetic exception: - aborting

 the LAPACK library was most likely not compiled using full ieee-754 standards.
 Try recompiling LAPACK with a compiler option such as -ieee=full.

 |Institut de Physique du Globe de Paris||University of Sorbonne Paris Cité||© 2016 SHTOOLS|